fathah/riwaq/README.md

 <p align="center">
 <img src="./assets/riwaq.webp" width="50%"/>
 </p>

-Multi-tenant AI agent infrastructure — **RAG + per-agent memory + question analytics +
-a per-org self-learning loop + scheduled reminders**.
+Multi-tenant AI agent infrastructure. **RAG + per-agent memory + question analytics + a per-org self-learning loop + scheduled reminders**.
 One backend hosts many organizations, each with many independent agents.
 Every agent has its own private knowledge base and can optionally **share** knowledge bases with other agents in the